smritidas/TourGuideApp/README.md

 # TourGuideApp

-App built following tutorial from Android Udacity Basics
+App built following a tutorial from Android Udacity Basics.